KxSystems/docs/docs/architecture/uq.md

 ## Overview

-Contains functions to allow clients to subscribe to all or subsets of available data, publishing to interested clients & alerting clients to events (i.e. end-of-day).
-Tracks client subscription interest and removes a client subscription details on their disconnection.
+Contains functions to allow clients to subscribe to all or subsets of available data, publishing to interested clients and  alerting clients to events, for example, end-of-day.
+Tracks client subscription interest and removes client subscription details on their disconnection.

 This script is loaded by other processes, for example [a tickerplant](tickq.md).